paulbaumgarten/pbaumgarten-2025/docs/extend.md

 ## City University of Hong Kong

-The Summer Research Internship provides opportunities for secondary school students to undertake engineering-related research attachments for approximately one month at CityU during the summer 2024.
+The Summer Research Internship provides opportunities for secondary school students to undertake engineering-related research attachments for approximately one month at CityU during the summer.
 Students will be actively engaged in CityU laboratories under the supervision of CityU PhD students and a faculty member as an advisor.

 Key info: